History Long Term Plan

 - Opportunities are provided to enhance children’s experiences both inside and outside the classroom – trips, visitors, real life situations etc

-- Sticky knowledge drives the learning in class
+- Knowledge drives the learning in class

 - Inspirational teaching and learning takes place which promotes a curiosity and excitement about the subject.